AzmiHaider92/PainterByNumbers/README.md

 # Training Results

-**Reminder: the validation set are painting whose artists are in the training but the paintings themselves are not.**
+**Reminder: the validation set consists of paintings whose artists are in the training but the paintings themselves are not.**
 **Training and validation:**
 <p align="center">
   <img src="photos/batch2acc.jpg" width="600"/>